kazanfar/AncientBattles/README.md

 There is unique balance between each of two Ancient countries.
 This means that one country can have either advantage or disadvantage to another one in power.

-Then you should choose the sum of money in denaries, not greater then 50000 denaries.
+Then you should choose the sum of money in denaries, not greater than 50000 denaries.

 You should waste this sum for troops of your Ancient country.